jodie-glantzlen/green-foot/README.md

 # MVP

-* Create a Database  - Holds all the challenges that a user can do.
+*Create a Database  - Holds all the challenges that a user can choose from.

-* Display all the challenges on a home page
+*All challenges will be displayed on a Home page.

-* Allow users to ADD a challenge to their personal page
+*As a user I want to select a challenge from Home and add it to ‘My Challenges’ page.

-* Allow users to DELETE a challenge
+*As a user I want to “DELETE’ a challenge from ‘My Challenges’ page.

-* Allow user to “complete” this will add into our points system
+*As a user I want to “Complete” a challenge this will add into the points system

-* Points and Naming System.
-Showing the user their progress.
+*As a user I want to see my total Points and current Rank displayed on “My Challenges” page

+*Styling and the look of this app is important to add to the Gamified feeling.

+*Deployment of the app to Heroku

+Stretch
+*Having a progress page to show distance to the next rank.
+*Graph page to show history and progress.
+*Ways to gamify it more - more illustrations and levels.
+*Authentication - using Auth0